Vgupta1004/ChottiAi/README.md

 ## 🌍 Deployment

 - **Frontend:** Deployed on Vercel at [https://chotti-ai.vercel.app/](https://chotti-ai.vercel.app/)
-- **Backend:** Deploy using your preferred method (e.g., Render, Railway, EC2, etc.).
+- **Backend:** Deployed on Railway.
-  - Update the frontend API URL in your environment variables or config if deploying backend elsewhere.
+  - If you deploy the backend elsewhere, update the frontend API URL in your environment variables or config.

 ---